tonimelisma/mail/OFFLINE2.md

         * **Action:** The diagnostic logging block within `SyncEngine.syncFolderContent()` has been removed.
     * **Status: ADDRESSED / OBSOLETE.** Further monitoring for any new, unexpected behavior in `SyncEngine`'s worker enqueuing remains part of general sync robustness checks.

+2.  **`ContentDisplayState.ERROR` in `MessageDetailViewModel` (Minor Observation):**
+    *   **Problem:** The `ContentDisplayState.ERROR` object itself does not carry the specific error message; the message is typically handled via a separate `transientError` field in the `MessageDetailScreenState`.
+    *   **Impact:** This separation is functional but was noted as a point of minor confusion during previous debugging.
+No immediate functional impact, but could be harmonized in future UI state refactoring if desired.
+    *   **Status: OBSERVED.** Current implementation is functional.

 **Original Key Assumptions (Re-evaluated):**

 * The existing Room database schema is largely suitable. `FolderEntity.id` (local PK) now **always